AD4GD/Component-GeoNetwork/README.md

 ```

 ### Declaring a datacube
 This the way we declare that the data is a "datacube".
+We beleive that "datacube" is an aggregation of "layers" and "files" so in some sense is a upper hierachycal level.
 ```
    <gmd:hierarchyLevelName>
       <gco:CharacterString>Datacube</gco:CharacterString>